Skip to content

 • Carefully pruned trees

-These elements create a sense of harmony with nature.
+These elements create harmony with nature.
 Architecture in Japan often incorporates wabi-sabi.
 Traditional homes use natural materials and minimalist designs.
 Even modern buildings may include wabi-sabi elements.
-This cultural symbol reminds people to find beauty in life's imperfections.

 The Philosophy Behind the Wabi-Sabi Wall Art Movement